chhotaladka/snippets/apps/makefile_basics/readme.md

 3. Dependency resolution for the source files.
 4. Quite output of the compilation.

-Following customization is required before using this makefile in you project:
+Following customizations are required before using this makefile in your project:

 1. Specify the project name in `MYPROGRAM` variable.
 2. Specify the `CROSS_COMPILE` variable if need be.